MUCollective/evm/README.md

 # Exploratory Visual Modeling (EVM)

+This is the codebase for the IEEE VIS 2023 publication "EVM: Incorporating Model Checking into Exploratory Visual Analysis".
-This is the codebase for the interface presented in Chapter 6 of my disseration.
+A preliminary version of work is also presented in Chapter 6 of Alex Kale's dissertation.
+You can find a live version of the interface at [https://github.com/MUCollective/evm/](https://github.com/MUCollective/evm/).

-You can find the corresponding github repo at https://github.com/MUCollective/exploratory_modeling
+EVM relies on an R backend hosted by OpenCPU.
+You can find the backend code at [https://github.com/kalealex/modelcheck](https://github.com/kalealex/modelcheck)

 ## Get started